-A Secondary Provisional Certificate is the initial document which allows you to teach in the State of Michigan.
+A Secondary Standard Teaching Certificate is the initial document that allows you to teach in the State of Michigan.
 It is your "license" to teach at the secondary level.
-Candidates must have successfully completed all academic and professional studies coursework requirements, student teaching, and the Michigan Test for Teacher Certification (M.T.T.C.) in their content area major and minor, two majors, or two minors.
+Candidates must have successfully completed all academic and professional studies coursework requirements, student teaching, and the Michigan Test for Teacher Certification (MTTC) in their content area major and minor, two majors, or two minors.
 In addition, students will need to complete First Aid and adult & child CPR training from the American Red Cross, American Heart Association, Medic First Aid, or American Safety and Health Institute.
 Certification of training in these areas will be required and must be valid at the time of application.
 Please refer to the Michigan Department of Education website for a complete list of approved courses offered by these CPR and first aid providers.

 Secondary certification includes:

 SVSU offers K-12 certification in Visual Arts Education, Music Education, Health & Physical Education, Spanish, and French Education.
 K-12 certification is always listed under the category of secondary education and certification requires sixteen weeks of student teaching (eight weeks at the elementary level and eight weeks at the secondary level).

 Prior to submitting an application for the Standard Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required MTTC tests and the First Aid & CPR requirements must also be complete and on file in the College of Education Certification Office at the time of application.